 During a conversation, I told our maca suppliers what I foresaw happening.
 All agreed and shook their heads with distain, as they know the aftermath of boom markets typically hurts them and their farmers.
 Buyers from Chinese markets drove the price high because of speculative fervor, while US and other markets followed suit to avoid missing out on supply.
 Consumers likely got turned off because the retail price more than quadrupled.
 Everyone with a few hectares in Peru planted maca seed with the idea of getting rich on the next harvest.
 Chinese buyers found growers within China.
 All of these factors will surely contribute to major surplus – short and longterm.
 Surplus means sellers don’t make a profit and for many Peruvian farmers that isn’t an option.

 As of December 2015, the price has been falling just as quickly as it had risen.
 We get offers for maca much cheaper than our favored longtime suppliers, but they are ignored.
 A year later, we choose to honor “pre-boom” price points rather than price gouge our suppliers.
 The choice is to remain sustainable.
 The result is good for our customers and good for our farmers.

 Want to learn more about maca?

-Nate Johnson is our Farms Manager of the Americas, bringing a lifelong background in organic farming, especially in the production of dehydrated herbs and spices to Mountain Rose.
+Nate Johnson is our Farms Manager of the Americas, bringing a lifelong background in organic farming, especially in the production of dehydrated herbs and spices to Mountain Rose Herbs.
 Growing up at the base of Mount Adams, his life has revolved around agriculture and the outdoors – mainly perusing extreme sports and a country lifestyle.
 Nate also enjoys multicultural activities with Spanish as his second language.